RBastos36/Machine-Leaning-Topology-Optimization/README.md

 ## Dataset

 Inside the `dataset-creation` directory, several scripts for generating datasets on various topology optimization problems can be found (such as cantilever beams, MBB beams, L-brackets, etc.).
+These scripts utilize the Solid Isotropic Material with Penalization (SIMP) method to solve the topology optimization problems and save the information to the dataset.

 These scripts build on the Python framework based on Anderson et al. (2011), adapted by [Niels Aage and Villads Egede](https://www.topopt.mek.dtu.dk/apps-and-software/topology-optimization-in-python) to optimize its Finite Element Method solver by using Cholesky factorization (CHOLMOD solver).